uhlerlab/server_tutorial/README.md

-# server_tutorial
-Code for using the GPU server
+# Tutorial for using the GPU Server

 ## Installing PyTorch
 (1) Install anaconda.
 To do this, first run the following command on your server: